 Mercedes Abeya, DVM, PhD

 DVM: National University of La Plata, School of Veterinary Sciences, Argentina.

 PhD: Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET).
 National University of La Plata, School of Veterinary Sciences, Argentina.
-Ar/Fullbright.
-University of Lincoln, Nebraska, USA
+Bec.Ar/Fullbright.
+University of Lincoln, Nebraska, USA.

-Dr. Abeyá has established intra and inter institution collaborations.
-The “One health” nature of some of the viruses she works with, influenza, has resulted in collaborative projects within SGU (Dr. Sonia Cheetham, Microbiology department).
+Dr. Abeyá measurable research progress is evident in the resulting presentations and publications of her work, and involves significant DVM/MSc student involvement as well as intra- and inter-institution collaborations.
+The “One health” nature of some of the viruses she works with, including influenza, has resulted in collaborative projects within SGU (Dr. Sonia Cheetham, Department of Pathobiology).